Frequently Asked Questions

 I’ve seen a hedgehog that looks ‘drunk’, is that ok?

 Again, no, it isn’t ok.
 Hedgehogs in this state are actually hypothermic and in urgent need of help.
-Please offer the first aid described above and call us as soon as possible.
+Please see first aid advice here

 Do all hedgehogs have fleas and do they need them?

 Not all hedgehogs have fleas; many of those rescued have none.
 However, hedgehogs do not NEED their fleas to survive, that’s an old wives’ tale.
 Hedgehog fleas are host specific so while they may jump onto a cat or dog, they won’t infest them.

 Help!
 I’ve harmed a hedgehog whilst strimming.

 Undoubtedly one of the most worrying calls we receive.
 PLEASE check areas thoroughly before strimming or mowing.